Thinking of Adopting a Dog?

 - Visit the shelters and pounds: Be open minded and meet every dog that wants to greet you.

 - Exercise caution if considering only younger dogs or puppies: Additional time, effort, patience and money will have to be spent during the developmental time in young dog's life.
-Negative behaviors may have already been learned and issues won't surface until you get the dog home and spend some time together.
+Negative behaviours may have already been learned and issues won't surface until you get the dog home and spend some time together.

 - Take the dog out on a leash: Taking a dog out for a walk is a highly recommended.
 The will dog burn off some energy and will likely behave better than when you initially saw it confined to its kennel.
 You will get a little better understanding of the dog after a 30-minute walk and might be able to better determine whether this dog is for you.
 Better yet, take the dog for several walks over a couple of days.